 5. TP-Link Kasa

 Kasa’s smart light bulbs strike a nice balance between quality and affordability.
 Think of them as a workhorse — although they can’t compete with Philips Hue or Lifx, they’ll get the job done.
-Platform support includes Alexa and Google Assistant.
+Platform support includes Alexa and Google Home.

 You should probably stick with Kasa’s 1,000-lumen color Wi-Fi bulbs (linked below), but you can also get white, filament, and 850-lumen models.
-Harder to track down is a “warm amber” filament, which looks like it belongs at a hipster patio bar in Austin.
+Harder to track down is a “warm amber” filament, which looks like it belongs at a patio bar in Austin or Brooklyn.